How to build garden steps

 - Wait for the mortar to dry for a couple of hours.

 - Then rinse and repeat until you’ve built your very own garden steps!

 How to build garden steps out of sleepers

-Build sleeper steps by following the same procedure above.
-But do note that unlike blocks, pavers, or bricks, wooden sleeper steps usually come in a set size and are not as flexible to work on.
+You can build garden steps from railway sleepers by doing the same procedure above.
+But note that unlike blocks, pavers, or bricks, wooden sleeper steps usually come in a set size and are not as flexible to work on.
 Also, sleeper steps can be slippery when wet.
 You’ll need to improve its grip by carving patterns or horizontal marks on the wood for texture.
 Alternatively, you can paint your steps with non-slip paint or cover the steps with chicken wire.

 ☞ You might also like: 5 Garden steps ideas to beautify your outdoor space